-After spending time in public, around draining people, or just when the stresses of life take us down, the last thing we may want to do is sit in meditation or perform energy clearing techniques to realign ourselves.
+After spending time in public places and around draining people, or just when the stresses of life bring us down, the last thing we may want to do is sit in meditation or do energy clearing techniques to realign ourselves.

-When taken down by the world, the idea of waving a magic wand to find our inner-bliss is a most appealing idea.
+When affected by the energy of a hectic world, the idea of waving a healing wand to rebalance and recharge is a most appealing idea.
 And this is where essential oils come in.

-Essential oils work very much like a magic wand and have many incredible benefits: they can help still the mind, clear energy, aid restful sleep and return us to a state of equilibrium.
-They are a perfect way for the busy Empath to stay in balance.
+Essential oils work like a magical elixir and have many incredible benefits, they are the perfect way for a busy Empath to stay in balance.
+The oils help still the mind, clear energy, aid restful sleep and return us to a state of equilibrium.

 The value of essential oils has been known for more than 6000 years, not only for their amazing healing properties but for their ability to bring balance back to the body and mind, and promote emotional wellbeing.